Biz 100

 Senior Vice President-General Manager, Southern Missouri Containers Inc.

-Southwest Missouri State University (now MSU), B.S. in geology
+Southwest Missouri State University (now MSU),

 Mark McNay joined Southern Missouri Containers Inc. just six years after the company was founded and has seen it grow throughout the years.
 Like many other people in the business community, McNay is involved in several organizations in his free time.
 He serves as chairman of the Mercy Health Foundation Springfield Board of Directors, as the treasurer of United Way of the Ozarks and as the international service director for the Rotary Club of Springfield–Southeast.